jeremiah-c-leary/vhdl-style-guide/docs/configuring_disabled_rules.rst

+.. include:: icons.rst

 Configuring Disabled Rules
 --------------------------

+Each rule is either enabled (actively checked) or disabled (not checked).
+Each rule can be enabled or disabled by user configuration.

-There are several rules which are disabled by default.
+Most rules are enabled by default while some are disabled by default.
-These are typically naming convention rules.
+Rules disabled by default are marked by |disabled| and are typically naming convention rules.
 They can be enabled by setting the `disable` option to `False` in a configuration.

 .. code-block:: yaml